-This is a time for deep listening.
-It’s important now more than ever.
+Deep listening is important.
 Remind your teams to really hear what their customers are concerned about and to show that they’re really there for them.

 How do you do this?
 Set up a virtual coffee.
 Talk about what they’re facing.
 Brainstorm how to work together.
 Propose ideas that could solve their problems now.

 One customer recently told us they needed an emergency preparedness portal to communicate with their customers.
 Our team turned around a prototype in two days.
 That customer may or may not ultimately sign a deal with us, but they’ll remember we helped them when they needed it most.

-While many things feel uncertain right now, people still need to do business.
-Contracts are still being written.
-And pain points still need to be solved.
+While things feel uncertain at times, people always need to do business.
+Contracts are written.
+Pain points still need to be solved.
 Listen to your customers with empathy, and you’ll end up creating true value for them.

 3. Be mindful of customers’ time

-Building relationships is a fundamental part of sales and customer success.
-Of course, treating a prospect to dinner isn’t possible right now in many cases.
+Building customer relationships is a fundamental part of sales and customer success.
+Of course, treating a prospect to dinner isn’t possible in many cases.

 Sometimes the best way to show respect is to be mindful of your customers’ time.
 Don’t let small talk overstay its welcome.
 Keep agendas tight and focused so your customers can get back to their work and home priorities.